DancinCookie71/Luanti-iOS-Port/README.md

 - Touch controls are not yet tuned for iOS
 - Keyboard can slightly nudge the view on some screens
 - `gettext` (translations), LevelDB/Redis/PostgreSQL backends disabled
-- Sideloaded apps from a free Apple ID expire after 7 days (re-sign/reinstall)
+- Sideloaded apps from a free Apple ID expire after 7 days (re-sign/reinstall) [Apple Limitation - We can't and never will be able to fix this]

 ## Download